-Table 11.13 provides a summary of aircraft noise mitigation measures identified for the project.
-These are supported by the proposed monitoring program in Table 11.14.
+Table 11.12 provides a summary of aircraft noise mitigation measures identified for the project.
+These are supported by the proposed monitoring program in Table 11.13.

-ID No. Issue Mitigation measure Owner Timing

-N1 Noise insulation and property DITRDCA will deliver the NIPA policy which will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI.
-DITRDCA Pre-operation (Detailed design, 2024-2026)
+ID No. Issue Mitigation measure Owner Timing N1 Noise insulation and property acquisition DITRDCA will finalise the noise insulation and property acquisition policy which details the eligibility requirements for inclusion in the program.
+DITRDCA Pre-operation (Detailed design, 2024-2026) This policy will apply to eligible properties that are significantly impacted by aircraft overflight noise from WSI. and Operation (Implementation, 2026 - conclusion of program) N2 Noise abatement Airservices Australia will develop and review noise abatement procedures in consultation with stakeholders, including aircraft operators, airlines, WSA and FoWSA/WSI Community Aviation Consultation Group (CACG) following a draft proposal developed by the Expert Steering Group in response to feedback on the draft EIS.
+Airservices Australia/ DITRDCA Pre-operation (Initial proposal as part of the final EIS, with any further refinements in detailed design, 2024-2026) and Operation (Implementation, 2026-ongoing)

-acquisition and

-Operation (Implementation, 2026 - conclusion of program)

-N2 Noise abatement · · · · · · · · · · · · · · · · · · · Airservices Australia/ DITRDCA Pre-operation (Initial proposal as part of the EIS, with any further refinements in detailed design, 2024-2026)

-and

-Operation (Implementation, 2026-ongoing)

-Table 11.13 Proposed mitigation measures - aircraft noise
+Table 11.12 Proposed mitigation measures - aircraft noise

 ID No. Issue Mitigation measure Owner Timing N3 Communication WSA Co will establish a CACG to ensure appropriate community engagement on airport planning and operations.
 This will ensure community and industry have a forum for the groups best positioned to identify, share and test solutions or measures including relevant national or international best practice initiatives.
-WSA Co Pre-operation (At the conclusion of detailed design, 2024-2026) N4 Noise complaints The Airservices Australia NCIS will handle complaints and enquiries about aircraft noise and operations associated with the project to help identify issues of community concern and provide opportunities for improvement.
-Airservices Australia Operation (Implementation, 2026-ongoing) N5 Aircraft noise The ANO provides independent reviews of aircraft noise-related activities to ensure appropriate governance and oversight of operations.
+WSA Co Pre-operation (At the conclusion of detailed design, 2024-2026) N4 Noise complaints The Airservices Australia Noise Complaints and Information Service will handle complaints and enquiries about aircraft noise and operations associated with the project to help identify issues of community concern and provide opportunities for improvement.
+Airservices Australia Operation (Implementation, 2026-ongoing) N5 Aircraft noise The Aircraft Noise Ombudsman (ANO) provides independent reviews of aircraft noise-related activities to ensure appropriate governance and oversight of operations.
 The ANO is also available to make targeted reviews on specific issues as they are identified or arise.
 Airservices Australia Operation (Implementation, 2026-ongoing) N6 Flight path design Airservices Australia will undertake a post- implementation review (PIR) of the flight path design and implementation.
-Airservices Australia Operation (2026 - within 2 years of implementation)
+Airservices Australia Operation (within 2 years of implementation, 2026-ongoing)

-Table 11.14 Proposed monitoring program - aircraft noise
+Table 11.13 Proposed monitoring program - aircraft noise

-ID No. lssue Monitoring measure Owner Timing M1 Aircraft noise Airservices Australia will install a system of permanent and temporary noise monitoring terminals at suitable locations and incorporated into the Airservices Australia NFPMS network and reporting systems.
+ID No. Issue Monitoring measure Owner Timing M1 Aircraft noise Airservices Australia will install a system of permanent and temporary noise monitoring terminals at suitable locations and incorporated into the Airservices Australia NFPMS network and reporting systems.
 The interface will allow community and other stakeholders to see where aircraft fly and explore historical trends and patterns.
 Airservices Australia Operation (Implementation, 2026-ongoing) The system will provide accurate noise monitoring data for reporting, validation and noise model calibration.
 With an established baseline it could give an evidence base for any future flight path modification or noise abatement initiatives.
-This system will operate 24-hours-a-day, 7 days week, collecting data from every aircraft operating to and from WSI.
-Noise monitoring will consider the requirements of the WSI Stage 1 Development Noise Operational Environment Management Plan (OEMP).
+This system will operate 24-hours-a-day, 7-days-a- week, collecting data from every aircraft operating to and from WSI.
+Noise monitoring will consider the requirements of the WSI Stage 1 Development Noise OEMP.